BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/installation.rst

 Export Tutorial Files
 =====================

 ``lowEBMs`` comes with a :doc:`list of tutorial files <tutorials>` supplemented in a subfolder of the package.
 When the package is installed via pip, it is automatically inbound in your specific python environment.
-To easily extract this tutorial files, a copy function is added which allows you to export the *jupyter notebooks* and *configuration.ini* files to your prefered directory.
+To easily extract this tutorial files, a copy function is added which allows you to export the *jupyter notebooks* and *configuration.ini* files to your preferred directory.

 There are two options:
 Go to the command line, change your directory to the one where you want the files and use::